oscarbutler/Blackjack/README.md

 - A frequent user should feel the game is reliable and worth spending time on.

+- It should have different ways to end the game in order for it be replayable.

 ## Purpose

 The purpose of was to create a fully functioning game of twenty one which is very popular across the globe.